 Unfortunately, CPD is often diagnosed when labour isn’t progressing.
 Care providers will suggest the baby is too big to fit through the birth canal, attempt to strengthen contractions and speed up labour by artificial means.
 This in turn causes a cascade of interventions which may lead to fetal distress and c-section as the outcome.

 How To Prevent A Baby From Getting Unnecessarily Stuck

 The best way to encourage your baby into the optimal position for birth is to watch your own posture during pregnancy.
 Avoid reclining back and stick to gravity friendly positions, which will allow the baby to have plenty of space and encouragement to get into a good position.

 Regular bodywork such as osteopathic, stretching or pregnancy yoga helps to align muscles that hold your skeletal system together.
 Ensuring your body is aligned allows plenty of space for your baby to find the right position for birth.

 If your baby is persistently in a position which is not optimal for birth, avoid thinking it’s abnormal.
 Most babies move into the more optimal positions just before or even during labour.
 You can enlist the services of a number of therapists to support you if baby’s position is a concern.

 Check out the Spinning Babies website for more information about techniques to improve maternal-fetal positioning.

-Choose a care provider who supports natural birth, and truly appreciates the fact that labour is unique for every woman and baby.
+Choose a care provider who supports natural birth, and truly appreciates the fact labour is unique for every woman and baby.
 If your doctor is worried about your baby’s size or position, be aware they may not be opting for best practice if they suggest an early induction.

-If you need an epidural or request one during labour, request that your birth team is on hand to help you move into positive labour and birth positions.
+If you need an epidural or request one during labour, request your birth team is on hand to help you move into positive labour and birth positions.